RobertBaruch/dergwasm/README.md

 3. On the Linux system, clone the [MicroPython repo](https://github.com/micropython/micropython).
 4. Make a directory `user_modules/resonite` in the repo root.
 5. Copy everything from `usercmodule/resonite` into that directory.
+5. Copy everything from `c` into that directory.
 6. `cd ports/webassembly`
 7. `make clean`
 8. `make V=1 USER_C_MODULES=../../user_modules`